OctoFarm/OctoFarm/README.md

 3. Create an .env file with the MONGO variable:

 ```
-MONGO=mongodb://127.0.0.1:4000/octofarm
+MONGO=mongodb://127.0.0.1:27017/octofarm
 ```

-OR (custom parameters, like from a `docker-compose.yml` file)
+3a.
+Custom MongoDB parameters, like from a `docker-compose.yml` file.
+In that case, see [docker or docker-compose usage instructions](./docs/USING_DOCKER.md) but we do expect you to be able to adapt what is needed.

 ```
 # Docker alternative